dizzib/rkeys/readme.md

 ## base template

-The [base template] is the foundation of rkeys apps and includes the JavaScript libraries [socket.io] to communicate the user's keystrokes to the server, [jquery] to dynamically manipulate the user interface and [lodash] for general purpose functions.
+The [base template] is the foundation of rkeys apps and includes the JavaScript libraries [faye-websocket] to communicate the user's keystrokes to the server, [jquery] to dynamically manipulate the user interface and [lodash] for general purpose functions.
 It includes the following [jade mixins](./site/ui/mixin/base.jade):